-+ bx + c = 0, where x is an unknown.
-A, b, and c are constants.
-The constants a and b, are referred to as coefficients.
++ bx + c = 0, where a, b, and c are constants.
+X is a variable which is not known.
+A and b are called coefficients.
 Interestingly, a cannot be zero.
-Otherwise, the equation ceases to be a quadratic equation, and becomes a linear equation.
+If a is equal to 0, then ax2

-Solving a linear equation is rather straightforward.
-Solving a quadratic equation requires some more advanced mathematics.
-Fortunately, there are a number of methods for solving quadratic equations.
+Solving a linear equation is relatively basic.
+Solving a quadratic equation requires more work.
+However, there are a number of methods for solving quadratic equations.
 One of the most widely used is the quadratic formula

 When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
 These roots may both be real numbers or, they may both be complex numbers.
-Under extraordinary circumstances, both roots may equal each other, meaning there will only be one solution for x.
+Depending on the values of a, b, and c, both roots may equal each other, resulting in one solution for x.

-Quadratic equations have real-life applications.
-Quadratic equations are needed to calculate answers to many real-world problems.
-For example, to compute the path of an accelerating object would require the use of s quadratic equation.
+Quadratic equations are important.
+Quadratic equations are needed to find answers to many real-world problems.
+For example, to calculate how an object will rise and fall due to Earth's gravity would require the use of s quadratic equation.

 We this quadratic equation solver is useful to you.
-We encourage you to try it with different values, and to read the explanation for how to reach your answer.
+We encourage you to plug in different values for a, b, and c.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for using Quadratic-Equation-Calculator.com.
+Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.